davidgutierrezrubio/jmathanim/manual/03_Styling/Styling.md

 You can check all the internal config files at the [github sources folder](https://github.com/davidgutierrezrubio/jmathanim/tree/master/src/resources/config).

 The `<styles>` tag allows defining styles to apply to your animation.
-There are 3 named styles that are important: `default`, `latexDefault` and `functionGraphDefault` (names are case-sensitive).
+There are 3 named styles that are important: `default`, `latexDefault` and `functionGraphDefault` (names are case-insensitive).
 The style `latexdefault` is applied by default to all `LaTexMathObject`.
 The style `default` is applied to the rest of MathObjects.
 If no style with these names are defined, a default style with white stroke and no fill will be applied.

 The `<include>` tag that appears at the beginning loads another config files.
 In this case, a `dots.xml` file with styles to dots are defined: